Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 2. Internal state

-Strong in spirit, believes in luck, his own strength.
+Strong in spirit, believes in luck and his own strength.

 1. Internal state